BouzCS/Fashion_Recommender_System/README.md

 ## Futur Features

 * Adding a log in _inteface_
-* Implement KNN model on site
+* Implement KNN model on the website
 * Update UI/UX

 ## Technologies